rikithreddy/rikithreddy.github.io/_posts/2019-01-21-Python-tips-1.md

 Python has many cool features.
-One of them is tuple assignment.
-This can be used to assign multiple variables in a single line.
-Not only making code more readable but also simple.
-The assignment follows simple mechanics where variables on LHS are assigned corresponding elements on RHS.
-One should also remember that the number of elements on LHS must be equal to RHS as the assignment is element-wise.
+One of them is tuple assignment which is be used in single line assignment of multiple variables.
+You would find this feature really interesting as it does not only make your code easy two write but simple to read.
+The assignment follows simple mechanics where variables on LHS (Left hand side) are assigned corresponding elements on RHS(Right hand side).
+Its important to note that the number of elements on the LHS should be equal to number of elements on RHS as the assignment is element-wise.
+Below are few examples on how to use the feature.

 ## Examples:

 ### Swapping Numbers

-A typical code for swapping two numbers would look something as shown below.
-It required creating a temporary variable and destroying it later.
-This is some tedious work.
+A typical code for swapping two numbers looks something as shown below.
+It involves creating an additional variable to swap the numbers.
+This temporary variable can be problematic when writing more complex code, making the code difficult to read and understand.

 ```c
 temp = a